-CAST (Coming Alive, Scheming Together) is what you get when you mix women + TED-style talks + a variety show with social justice flare + platonic speed-dating + the Holy Spirit’s movement.
+CAST (Coming Alive, Scheming Together) is what you get when you mix women + TED-style talks + a variety show with social justice flare + the Holy Spirit’s movement.
 It is an inclusive event series that connects justice-minded women who love Jesus.
 We operate as a switchboard, connecting you with ideas, people, and organizations so you can plug in with your unique passions and gifts.

-These are some of the conversations and concepts we’ll be exploring together at this three-hour event for women who want to come alive in Christ.
-Join us as multiple presenters speak, sing, and perform on this theme, and then engage with us in immersive settings to discuss and scheme further to carry out God’s work.
+These are some of the conversations and concepts we’ll be exploring together at this three-hour inclusive event for justice-minded women who love Jesus.
+Join us as multiple presenters speak, sing, and perform on this theme in the first half, and then engage with us in immersive settings and conversations in the second half.

 Tickets are available for $10 through Brown Paper Tickets, or $15 during the final two days of sale.
 (You can also sponsor tickets for under-resourced women who wish to attend – click on the envelope at the bottom of your screen to contact us for more info.)